supercollider/supercollider/README.md

 **SuperCollider** is a platform for audio synthesis and algorithmic composition, used by musicians, artists, and researchers working with sound.
 It consists of:

-- scsynth, a real-time audio server, forms the core of the platform.
-It features 400+ unit generators ("UGens") for analysis, synthesis, and processing.
-Some of the audio techniques it supports include additive synthesis, subtractive, FM, granular, FFT, and physical modeling.
-You can write your own UGens in C++, and users have already contributed several hundred more to the sc3-plugins repository.
+- **scsynth**, a real-time audio server with hundreds of unit generators ("UGens") for audio analysis, synthesis, and processing
-- sclang, an interpreted programming language, controls scsynth via Open Sound Control.
-You can use sclang for algorithmic sequencing, connecting your app to external hardware including MIDI controllers, or writing GUIs and visual displays. sclang has a stock of user-contributed extensions called Quarks.
+- **supernova**, an alternative to scsynth with support for parallel DSP on multi-core processors
+- **sclang**, an interpreted programming language that controls scsynth
-- scide is an editor for sclang with an integrated help system.
+- **scide**, an editing environment for sclang with an integrated help system

+sclang comes with its own package manager, called Quarks. scsynth and supernova both support third-party plugins via C and C++ APIs.

+SuperCollider is written in C++11 using several third-party libraries, including Qt and Boost.

 Install
 -------